Eomys/MoSQITo/readme.md

 ## Origin of the project

-EOMYS initiated this open-source project in 2020 as a side-project to Pyleecan (Python Library for Electrical Engineering Computational Analysis) an open and non-commercial project started two years earlier.
+[EOMYS ENGINEERING] (www.eomys.com) initiated this open-source project in 2020 for the study of electric motor sound quality.
+The project is now backed by [Green Forge Coop](https://www.linkedin.com/company/greenforgecoop/) non profit organization, who also supports the development of [Pyleecan](https://www.pyleecan.org) electrical machine simulation software.

 ## Documentation